asabaylus/react-command-palette/README.md

 <div role="button" tabindex="0">Click Me!</div>
 ```

 When the trigger is clicked it will open the command palette, no custom handlers or events are required.
+Setting to `null` prevents the trigger from rendering.
+Useful when the command palette will be opened externally.

 ## Developer Setup
 ```